Oklahoma Storm Shelter Pros

 Oklahoma's siren network and the National Weather Service in Norman give some of the best warnings in the country, but the gap between a warning and a tornado on the ground is often only eight to ten minutes.
 That is not much time, and an interior bathroom or closet offers little real protection once winds reach EF3 and above.
 A shelter built to FEMA P-320 or ICC-500 standards is the difference that actually holds up.

-How We Match You with a Licensed Installer
+How We Get You a Quote from a Licensed Installer

 Tell us about your home

-Share your zip code, whether you want a garage, yard, or in-home shelter, and how many people you need to protect.
+Share your city, whether you want a garage, yard, or in-home shelter, and how many people you need to protect.

-We connect you with a licensed local installer in your area who handles the shelter type you are considering.
+A licensed local installer in your area who handles the shelter type you are considering takes it from there.

 Free consultation and quote